washedDeveloper/Go-WebUI/README.md

 # Go-WebUI
-Use installed Chrome to serve a UI.
+Use installed Chrome to serve a desktop GUI from a Go executable.